Jacobi

 At the time I made this discovery I was entirely ignorant of something really vital - Jacobi's remarkable binomial coefficient congruence - the critical clue to proving the found result (I cannot imagine that there is any other way of doing so).

-It was Andrew Granville who introduced me to this wonderful Jacobi theorem, and Andrew provided the proof of my discovered classification (I had known of Gauss's binomial coefficient congruence from my school days; I read it in my copy of Davenport's The Higher Arithmetic, though Davenport didn't call it by that name), and I couldn't have known at the time the role this theorem would play in my later work with Karl Dilcher.
+It was Andrew Granville (a truly great, ego-free mathematician) who introduced me to this wonderful Jacobi theorem, and Andrew provided the proof of my discovered classification (I had known of Gauss's binomial coefficient congruence from my school days; I read it in my copy of Davenport's The Higher Arithmetic, though Davenport didn't call it by that name), and I couldn't have known at the time the role this theorem would play in my later work with Karl Dilcher.
+(Within four years Karl and I gave possible 'Gauss factorial' extensions of those classic congruences, see Theorems 7 and 8 of paper #2 here.)

-On Feb 9th 2005 I gave a Maple-based talk (which I don't regard as being complete) to the Trinity College Dublin Mathematical Society on some of this work.
-Here are the Maple files of my talk (I didn't get to cover everything...).
-I had a problem with the html version, and some elements of it may be incomplete:
+On Feb 9th 2005 I gave a Maple-based talk to the Trinity College Dublin Mathematical Society on some of this work.
+A html version of my talk is available here.

 Then, at the end of November 2005 I returned, hoping to complete...
 I thought I just needed to tidy up one small idea, when quite suddenly my work went off in an entirely new direction ("Gauss factorials").